aminjam/hipops/devops/scenarios/hipops-CBServerSyncGateway-dev/README.md

   - `REMOTE_SYNC_URL` to be `cbsync-gateway-demo.com`

-  - `FacebookInAppBrowser.settings.appId` with your FacebookAppId in with `
+  - `FacebookInAppBrowser.settings.appId` with your FacebookAppId